 Many people come to this region for hiking.
 The trails are extensive and the views are unprecedented.
 It doesn't really matter which mountain you climb or which lake you look at.
 Each and every one of them is beautiful!

-Keep in mind that you have to be prepared to walk in this region.
-Even if you are not really a walker and you do not look for it, you will also have to walk several meters between the many trains, cable cars and gondolas.
+Keep in mind that you must be prepared to walk in this region.
+Even if you're not really a hiker and you don't look for it.
+You will also have to walk several meters between the many trains, cable cars and gondolas.
 Many meters.
-It's part of the deal, shall we say.
-Nevertheless, I hope that you do not miss a visit to Switzerland, and in particular this region.
+It's part of the deal, so to speak.
+However, I hope that you will not skip a visit to Switzerland, and this region in particular.
 This place is worth visiting for its sheer natural beauty alone.
 It really won't disappoint you!

-I mean, personally I could have just camped in front of my RV.
+I mean, personally, I could have just sat at the campsite in front of my RV.
 Or on a heated terrace.
-Taste wine, drink beer, eat cheese and gaze at the awe-inspiring view – and still be completely satisfied.
+Tasting wine, drinking beer, eating cheese and gazing at the awe-inspiring view – and still being completely satisfied.
 After all, I am easily satisfied.
-But oh how I am that I took the trouble to really explore the region.
-With sore feet and muscle aches that haunted me for days, I look back on a unique experience that I will never forget.
-Switzerland, I'll be back!
+But oh how glad I am that I took the time to really explore the region.
+With sore feet and muscle pain that haunted me for days, I look back on a unique experience that I will never forget.
+Switzerland, I'll be back! ❤️

 Practical Information